vbit27/todo-app/README.md

 # todo-app

 A simple todo-app build with vanilla JavaScript, CSS and Webpack.
+It doesn't work on mobile yet.
 [live demo!](https://vbit27.github.io/todo-app/)

 Fixes: